2 min read

 Here are some important things to know about the Kubernetes Ingress resource as implemented by

-ingress-nginx (which is what we use at Cloud Posse).
+ingress-nginx (which is one of the Ingress controllers we support at Cloud Posse).

 Ingressmust send traffic to a